-Since we live here (and visited other countries and cities in the neighboring countries), we can compare prices in Budapest to that of in popular cities in Central Europe (Prague, Vienna), and the fact is that our city is still quite affordable regarding accommodation, food, admission to museums and other sights.
+Since we live here (and visited other countries and cities in the neighboring countries), we can compare prices in Budapest to that of in popular cities in Central Europe (Prague, Vienna).

 How much you will spend during your visit depends on your needs.

-If you wan to splurge, stay in a luxury Budapest hotel and eat in upscale restaurants than you have to dig deep in your pocket.
+If you wan to splurge, stay in a luxury Budapest hotel and eat in upscale restaurants then you have to dig deeper in your pocket.

 Hungary’s official currency is the forint (FT, HUF).
 The country is expected to join the Euro zone around 2020.

-Larger shops, popular restaurants in the Budapest’s city center accept Euro, and US Dollar but usually at higher exchange rate, so you end up paying more than you would in the local currency.
+- Larger shops, popular restaurants in Budapest’s city center accept Euro, and US Dollar but usually at higher exchange rate, so you end up paying more than you would in the local currency.

-Don’t exchange money at people offering it to you on the street (Vaci Street is a typical place where people might approach you and offer you to exchange your currency), however tempting may their offer seem avoid them because you’ll likely get cheated (you get fake money or a bunch of papers for your money).
+- Don’t exchange money at people offering it to you on the stree.
+Vaci Street is a typical place where people might approach you and offer you to exchange your currency), however tempting may their offer seem, avoid them because you’ll likely get cheated.

 Hungary is a pretty safe and good (meaning financially favorable) place to change currency.